Where can I go River tubing near me?

 Guadalupe River in New Braunfels, Texas

-The cool water in the Guadalupe makes this a popular summer tubing destination.
+The cool water in the Guadalupe River makes this a popular summer river tubing near me destination.
 Tubers can choose from a short float to an all-day excursion.
 Shaded by cypress trees, the Guadalupe River is a relaxing float, where Texans are seen with typically a beer in hand.

 If you asked locals where the best place to go for river tubing in Texas is, the Guadalupe River would likely be a name that you heard many times.